chariotsolutions/phonegap-nfc/README.md

 Windows Phone 8 and BlackBerry 10 read the NDEF information from a tag, but do not have access to the tag id or other meta data like capacity, read-only status or tag technologies.

-### addTagDiscoveredListener behaves different on Android and BlackBerry 7.
+### addTagDiscoveredListener on Android and BlackBerry 7.

 On Android, addTagDiscoveredListener scans non-NDEF tags and NDEF tags.
 The tag event does NOT contain an ndefMessage even if there are NDEF messages on the tag.
 Use addNdefListener or addMimeTypeListener to get the NDEF information.